ktenman/weather-forecast/README.md

 docker-compose -f docker-compose.yml up -d
 ```

-Once the application is up and running, you can access it in your web browser at http://localhost.
-The frontend will be
+Once the application is up and running, you can access it in your web browser at http://localhost
-served at this URL, allowing you to interact with the Weather Forecast application.

 ### Updating the Application